anid06/tic_tac_toe/README.md

 # tic_tac_toe
-One of the ost popular simple game for play on terminal.
+One of the ost popular simple game for playing on terminal.

 ## General info
 This project was making during the programming course for training basic Python language.

 ## Screenshots
-(img/ttt1.png)(img/ttt2.png)
+(/img/ttt1.png)(/img/ttt2.png)

 ## Technologies
 * Python - version 3.8.3